 School Safety Plans are reviewed on an annual basis.
 A School Safety Plan Committee meets three times each year to update the plan.
-The completed plan was presented to the School Site Council in April of 2011.
-The Plan was reviewed with staff on August 25, 2001 prior to the beginning of the school year.
+The completed plan was presented to the School Site Council in March of 2012.
+The Plan was reviewed with staff on August 2012, prior to the beginning of the school year.
+The plan is further reviewed once each quarter in connection with regularly scheduled emergency-drill events including post-drill debriefing.